 Emotion regulation and socialization processes

 Brumariu, L. E. & Kerns, K. A (2011).
 Attachment in early and middle childhood.
 In P. K. Smith & C. Hart (Eds.).
 Handbook of Childhood Social Development (2nd ed.). (pp. 319-336).

 Brumariu, L. E. & Kerns, K. A. (0000), Mother-Child Emotion Communication and Childhood Anxiety Symptoms.
-Cognition and Emotion, (accepted).
+Cognition and Emotion, in press.